EYFS Vision Statement

 We strive to develop these key characteristics of ‘Playing and Learning’, ‘Active Learning’ and ‘Thinking Critically’ in order to give the children the skills that they will continue to draw upon throughout their development.

-All of the crucial skills, knowledge and vocabulary that we teach are presented to the children throughout the year gradually building on prior skill, knowledge and understanding.
-Focus child observations ensure that children’s individual interests are captured and developed through challenging and engaging continuous and enhanced provision.
+All of the crucial skills, knowledge and vocabulary that we teach are presented to the children throughout the year gradually, building on prior skill, knowledge and understanding.
+Observations of and interactions with children ensure that children’s individual interests are captured and developed through challenging and engaging continuous and enhanced provision

 By the end of the Early Years Foundation Stage the majority of children will have reached their personal best and achieved outstanding progress.
-Aiming for a good level of development measure (GLD), they will have achieved at least the expected level in the ELGs across the Prime Areas of Communication and Language, Physical Development, Personal, Social and Emotional Development and in the Specific Areas of Literacy and Mathematics.
+Aiming for a good level of development measure (GLD) they will have achieved at least the expected level in the ELGs across the Prime Areas of Communication and Language, Physical Development, Personal, Social and Emotional Development and in the Specific Areas of Literacy and Mathematics.
 All children will have made significant personal progress across all areas of learning.
 Our ambition is for all of our pupils to access the full EYFS Curriculum.
 All pupils, including those with additional needs will be supported to provide them with full accessibility to all aspects of the EYFS provision.

 Our ambition is for all of our pupils to access the full EYFS Curriculum.
 These pupils will be supported to provide them with full accessibility to all aspects of the EYFS provision.